IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 The transmission interval is not critical.
 So, in the case of multi-stream handling between two hosts, the feedback for two or more synchronization sources (SSRCs) can be bundled to save UDP/IP overhead.
 However, the final realized feedback interval SHOULD notexceed 2*fb_int in such cases, meaning that a scheduled feedback transmission event should not be delayed more than fb_int.

-SCReAM works with AVPF regular mode; immediate or early mode is not required by SCReAM but can nonetheless be useful for RTCP messages not directly related to SCReAM, such as those specified in {{RFC4585}}.
+SCReAMv2 works with AVPF regular mode; immediate or early mode is not required by SCReAMv2 but can nonetheless be useful for RTCP messages not directly related to SCReAMv2, such as those specified in {{RFC4585}}.
 It is RECOMMENDED to use reduced-size RTCP {{RFC5506}}, where regular full compound RTCP transmission is controlled by trr-int as described in {{RFC4585}}.

 # Discussion {#discussion}

 This section covers a few discussion points.

-* Clock drift: SCReAM can suffer from the same issues with clock drift as is the case with LEDBAT {{RFC6817}}.
+* Clock drift: SCReAM/SCReAMv2 can suffer from the same issues with clock drift as is the case with LEDBAT {{RFC6817}}.
 However, Appendix A.2 in {{RFC6817}} describes ways to mitigate issues with clock drift.
 A clockdrift compensation method is also implemented in {{SCReAM-CPP-implementation}}.

 * Clock skipping: The sender or receiver clock can occasionally skip.
 Handling of this is implemented in {{SCReAM-CPP-implementation}}.

-* The target bitrate given by SCReAM is the bitrate including the RTP and Forward Error Correction (FEC) overhead.
+* The target bitrate given by SCReAMv2 is the bitrate including the RTP and Forward Error Correction (FEC) overhead.
 The media encoder SHOULD take this overhead into account when the media bitrate is set.
 This means that the media coder bitrate SHOULD be computed as: media_rate = target_bitrate - rtp_plus_fec_overhead_bitrate It is not necessary to make a 100% perfect compensation for the overhead, as the SCReAM algorithm will inherently compensate for moderate errors.
 Under-compensating for the overhead has the effect of increasing jitter, while overcompensating will cause the bottleneck link to become underutilized.

-* The link utilization with SCReAM can be lower than 100%.
+* The link utilization with SCReAMv2 can be lower than 100%.
 There are several possible reasons to this:

-  - Large variations in frame sizes: Large variations in frame size makes SCReAM push down the target_bitrate to give sufficient headroom and avoid queue buildup in the network.
+  - Large variations in frame sizes: Large variations in frame size makes SCReAMv2 push down the target_bitrate to give sufficient headroom and avoid queue buildup in the network.
 It is in general recommended to operate video coders in low latency mode and enable GDR (Gradual Decoding Refresh) if possible to minimize frame size variations.

   - Link layer properties: Media transport in 5G in uplink typically requires to transmit a scheduling request (SR) to get persmission to transmit data.
 Because transmission of video is frame based, there is a high likelihood that the channel becomes idle between frames (especially with L4S), in which case a new SR/grant exchange is needed.
 This potentially means that uplink transmission slots are unused with a lower link utilization as a result.

-* Packet pacing is recommened, it is however possible to operate SCReAM with packet pacing disabled.
+* Packet pacing is recommened, it is however possible to operate SCReAMv2 with packet pacing disabled.
 The code in {{SCReAM-CPP-implementation}} implements additonal mechanisms to achieve a high link utilization when packet pacing is disabled.

-* RFC8888 Feedback issues: RTCP feedback packets can be lost, this means that the loss detection in SCReAM may trigger even though packets arrive safely on the receiver side. {{SCReAM-CPP-implementation} solves this by using overlapping RTCP feedback, i.e RTCP feedback is transmitted no more seldom than every 16th packet, and where each RTCP feedback spans the last 64 received packets.
+* RFC8888 Feedback issues: RTCP feedback packets can be lost, this means that the loss detection in SCReAMv2 may trigger even though packets arrive safely on the receiver side. {{SCReAM-CPP-implementation} solves this by using overlapping RTCP feedback, i.e RTCP feedback is transmitted no more seldom than every 16th packet, and where each RTCP feedback spans the last 64 received packets.
 This however creates unnecessary overhead. {{RFC3550}} RR (Receiver Reports) can possibly be another solution to achieve better robustness with less overhead.

 # IANA Considerations {#iana}